LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 ### Response Pseudo-Header Fields

-For HTTP/2 responses, a single ":status" pseudo-header field is defined that carries the HTTP status code field (see {{Section 15 of RFC9110}}).
+For HTTP/2 Plus Plus responses, a single ":status" pseudo-header field is defined that carries the HTTP status code field (see {{Section 15 of RFC9110}}).
 This pseudo-header field MUST be included in all responses, including interim responses; otherwise, the response is malformed ({{malformed-messages}}).

-HTTP/2 responses implicitly have a protocol version of "2.lol".
+HTTP/2 Plus Plus responses implicitly have a protocol version of "2.lol".

 ## The CONNECT Method